Droopy Eyelid (Ptosis) in Downtown Manhattan, NYC

 • A drooping eye accompanied by a fever or difficulty moving the eye

 Droopy eye doesn’t usually get worse in children with congenital ptosis, but affected children should continue to visit a pediatric eye specialist annually to make sure no vision problems develop because of this condition.
 When ptosis is age-related, there’s a good chance the drooping may get worse as time passes.
+If you’re experiencing any of these symptoms, search for drooping eyelid treatment near me to find expert care.

 Whenever a droopy eyelid affects vision, it’s important to get a comprehensive eye exam from a skilled ophthalmologist.
 If you’re looking for the best droopy eyelid treatment or the best doctor for ptosis surgery, contact the team of eye specialists at Eye Physicians.
 They’re dedicated to providing top quality care and 24/7 on-call support after procedures.

-Page Updated on Jul 5, 2024 by Dr. William Hogue, OD (Optometrist) of Eye Physicians
+Page Updated on Nov 5, 2024 by Dr. William Hogue, OD (Optometrist) of Eye Physicians

 William Hogue, OD